AFuxy/AFuxy/readme.md

 ## Hi 👋
-My name is Zak(AFuxy/DarkMatter), I'm primarily a backend developer working on a wide range of projects like discord bots and websites.
+My name is AFuxy(DarkMatter), I'm primarily a backend developer working on a wide range of projects like discord bots and websites.
 Since 2019 i've been coding small discord bots and starting small websites like Bubblez and Caturra.

 <img src="https://komarev.com/ghpvc/?username=AFuxy" alt="AFuxy" />